Bordi00/Network-Security-23-24/README.md

 ## Application Layer DoS attacks
 The application layer, situated at layer 7 of the OSI model, encompasses the protocols and methods that allow software applications to communicate over a network.
 Within this layer, attackers can exploit vulnerabilities to deny access to these services, rendering them unavailable to legitimate users.

 To effectively prepare for and execute an application layer DoS attack, an attacker should conduct port scanning to identify which ports are accessible on the server.
+The following command can be used.

 `hping3 -S —scan 1-500 [server_ip] | grep -v ‘Not res’`